 SHULE CENTER OF EGGSELLENCE WILL

-• educates former street-connected boys on how to rear different types of livestock and cultivate various crops properly.
+• educates former street-connected boys on how to read different types of livestock and cultivate various crops properly.

 • teaches adolescent boys how to manage and operate their own commercial farm.

-• provide food for all of the children in Shule's programs and those living on the streets.
+• provide food for all children in Shule's programs and those living on the streets.

 • generate income to sustain our programs.

 Thanks to our supporters, we completed construction on our first chicken coop, getting us closer to the launch of our Center of Eggsellence.